 KEF LS50 Power Requirement

 Getting optimum performance out of your LS50 speakers requires the right amplification.
 KEF specifies the LS50 power handling at 25W to 100W into 8 ohms.
 To power the LS50 effectively and efficiently, you should be using a high-end amplifier with as close to 100W as possible.
 Anything less than 80W and you start to lose low-end definition and overall power from the LS50.
 For home theater set-ups, we recommend choosing a Marantz for surround sound amplification.
-If you’re looking to power the LS50 as a stereo pair, then there are several Marantz integrated amplifiers which pair with the LS50 nicely.
-Most notably are the PM8005, PM6005 or M-CR510.
+If you’re looking to power the LS50 as a stereo pair, then there are several Marantz integrated amplifiers that pair with the LS50 nicely.
+Most notably are the PM8005, PM6005, or M-CR510.

-If you’re looking for something at the $1,000 or cheaper range, then the NuPrime IDA-8 is a great match for the LS50.
+If you’re looking for something in the $1,000 or cheaper range, then the NuPrime IDA-8 is a great match for the LS50.
 Other stereo amplifiers I have seen recommended online from LS50 users include the Rogue Audio Sphinx, Devialet 120/200 or a tube option in the way of the hugely popular Rogue Audio Cronus Magnum III Integrated Amp.

 If you’re going to power an A-grade speaker with an A-grade amplifier, make sure you use A-grade speaker cable or you’re going to get an inferior sound.
 It always amazes me when people purchase expensive audio equipment and don’t pay attention or go cheap on cables and connectors.
 It’s recommended you use a premium 12-gauge speaker cable for the LS50 from brands such as Mogami (can be purchased on Amazon) or Audioquest GBC.
 For short cable runs, you can go down to a 14-gauge cable on the LS50.

 If you’re looking for an affordable (“audiophile affordable” that is) audiophile bookshelf speaker, at under $1,500 for a pair, the KEF LS50 is an excellent choice.
 In fact, I would recommend the LS50 over many speakers 3 or 4 times this price.
 The detail and clarity are exceptional for a speaker at this price point delivering punch and definition in the low-end with impeccable detail and clarity in the mid-range and high-frequency response.
-The sound-stage is impressive and the frequency separation will be especially appreciated for listening to vocal and instrumental music.
+The sound stage is impressive and the frequency separation will be especially appreciated for listening to vocal and instrumental music.

 Is the LS50 worth the $1,500 price tag?
 For the sound quality and superior KEF technology, absolutely.
 Not only are the LS50 great as a stereo pair, but the wide dispersion means they’re perfect home theater installations too.
 This makes these speakers versatile for just about every application.